- Entertainment and Media»

 1941 — Walt Disney (1901–1966)

 Producer, director, screenwriter, animator, and voice actor.
-He is best known for his innovations in animation and for creation of the Disneyland and Walt Disney World theme parks.
+Disney is best known for his innovations in animation and for creation of the Disneyland and Walt Disney World theme parks.
 He co-founded the studio Walt Disney Productions and was the original voice of his famous cartoon creation, Mickey Mouse.
 He holds the record for the most Academy Award® nominations (59) and the most Oscar® wins (22), all for short subjects and documentaries.
 Besides the Thalberg Award, Disney received three other honorary awards for his work in animation.

 1942 — Sidney Franklin (1893–1972)

 Director, producer, and occasional writer and actor.
-He directed some 71 movies and produced 18.
+Franklin directed some 71 movies and produced 18.
 Among his best known is "Mrs. Miniver" (1942), which won Oscars® for Best Picture, Directing (William Wyler), Actress (Greer Garson), Supporting Actress (Teresa Wright), and Screenplay.
 It was the first Best Picture winner to get nominations in all four acting categories, as Walter Pidgeon and Henry Travers were nominated for Best Actor and Supporting Actor, respectively.
 As a director, Franklin's greatest success was "The Good Earth" (1937), for which he received a Directing nomination and for which Luise Rainer won the Oscar® for Best Actress.

 1943 — Hal B. Wallis